BT-VT/Chalkboard/README.md

 updates after entering the session.
 If the same session is saved more than once by a user the new snapshot will overwrite the old snapshot of that particular session, i.e. the same session will never be represented simultaneously by two snapshots on the same My chalkboards page.
+- **Join/Create a Session:** allows a user to join an existing chalkboard session or create a new one by entering a session name.
+Each
+Chalkboard session has its own unique drawing canvas, chat feature and audio/video feature.
+Users in different sessions should not be able to interact with eachother.
   -**Default Session:** the default session is the session that is loaded when a user first visits the chalkboard home page.
 The default session cannot be saved by a user.
 Eventually, the default session will also not be networked, and will act as an initial demo / playground for the user to be introduced to the application.